dominickyacono/dominickyacono/README.md

-- 👋 Hi, I’m @dominickyacono, a data analytics and economics student studying at The Ohio State University.
+👋 Hi, I’m @dominickyacono, a data analytics and economics student studying at The Ohio State University.
--  Curious in the growing universe of big data, I’m currently learning SQL, Python, R, Java, and Tableau.
+Curious in the growing universe of big data, I’m currently learning a variety of skills both in and outside of school:
+ - SQL
+ - Python
+ - R
+ - Java
+ - Tableau
--  My goal is to utilize my technical skills towards driving decision making for businesses!
+My goal is to utilize my technical skills and work with others towards driving decision making for businesses!
+Here on GitHub, check out my personal project analyzing a bicycle business database using SQL querying and Python data modeling!
--  Feel free to observe my projects and reach out @yacono.5@osu.edu
+Feel free to reach out at yacono.5@osu.edu!

 <!---
 dominickyacono/dominickyacono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.